-Data science is a newly-formed and, as yet, loosely-defined discipline that has nonetheless emerged as a critical component of successful research in biostatistics and public health.
-I work to incorporate data science techniques for transparency and reproducibility into biostatistical analyses.
+He works to incorporate data science techniques for transparency and reproducibility into biostatistical analyses.
 Research projects are accompanied by robust, publicly available software and analytical pipelines that ensure the reproducibility of the results.
-This approach is informed by my work in developing a graduate course in data science.
+This approach is informed by his work in developing a graduate course in data science.

-In 2013, I founded (with Todd Ogden and Phil Reiss) the Functional Data Analysis Working Group (FDAWG) at Columbia Biostat.
+In 2013, Dr. Goldsmith founded (with Dr. Todd Ogden and Dr. Phil Reiss) the Functional Data Analysis Working Group (FDAWG) at Columbia Biostat.

 Jeff Goldsmith